UAlaska-IT/win_firewall/README.md

 When regex matching is used, all actions will skip managed rules and respect the rule whitelist of the associated firewall, but not the group whitelist.

 __Actions__
 Three actions are provided.
+If exact name matching is used, all actions except `delete` enforce the precondition that the named rule exists and will throw an exception otherwise.

 * `enable` - Post condition is that the named rule is enabled.
-If exact name matching is used, enforces the precondition that the named rule exists and will throw an exception otherwise.
 * `disable` - Post condition is that the named rule is disabled.
-If exact name matching is used, enforces the precondition that the named rule exists and will throw an exception otherwise.
 * `delete` - Post condition is that the named rule does not exist.
+* `set_remote_ips` - Post condition is that the named rule permits remote IPs corresponding to the `ip_list` attribute.

 __Attributes__
 This resource has three attributes.